- About Action Tutoring

-Action Tutoring asks schools to provide data on the pupils taking part in the tutoring programme for the following reasons:
+Action Tutoring asks schools to provide data on the pupils they put forward for participation in the tutoring programme for the following reasons:

-- to effectively coordinate its programme delivery in schools;
+- to effectively coordinate its programme delivery in schools and online;

 - to enable the monitoring and evaluation of Action Tutoring’s impact and improve programme delivery;

-- to enable Action Tutoring to share evaluation with schools for their own internal monitoring purposes;
+- to enable Action Tutoring to share evaluation findings with schools for their own internal monitoring purposes;

 - to enable Action Tutoring to successfully fundraise, to keep costs to schools low.